-Survey of holistic approaches to retaining personal wellness.
-Emphasis on identification and modification of health risk factors and development of a plan for personal wellness.
-(This course plus a one-hour PEES activity course satisfy the general education wellness component.)
-(General Education - Wellness) Two semester hours (2,0).
+This course provides a survey of holistic approaches to retain personal wellness.
+This course emphasizes the identification and modification of health risk factors and the development of a plan for personal wellness.
+Two semester hours (2,0).

 NURS 232.PHARMACOLOGY BASICS